So truthfully, why does he pull away?

 I cannot give you a direct answer for this; as every person has different values.

-1) You didn’t get together because you fell in love.
-Many people get together out of laziness and convenience.
 If you are sensitive and honest with yourself, and you know you got together out of convenience, then think about whether it serves your growth and your partner’s growth to still be together.

 Still consider that you can make a relationship work with anyone.